 Commoner fungal diseases (Complete listing at LIFE-Worldwide)

-How Common are Fungal diseases? (link to PDF).
+How Common are Fungal diseases? (link).
 Also see extensive data on fungal infection prevalence and burden at Gaffi.org

 |Fungal infection||Number affected||Case fatality rate||Estimated deaths||Comments|

 |~15% in AIDS with best treatment